lwasser/NEON-Lesson-Building-Data-Skills/README.md

-# NEON-DataSkills-Lesson-Development
+# NEONDS-Template-Repository
-This repository will host draft lessons that are under development, before they are pushed to the main, NEON Data Skills repository.
+This is a template repository for the NEON Data Skills Portal.
+It is where we will develop style modifications, new content and document the site as it grows